Calperum Station (reserve): Location, size and vegetation

 The reserve is located on the north side of the Murray River, bounded to its western side by the Taylorville Station reserve and the Gluepot Reserve.
 The reserve covers an area of 2386 km2 and was described in 2008 as follows:

 Some 95% of Calperum Station is covered by Mallee vegetation communities growing on the east-west red brown dunes of the Loxton-Parilla Sands.
 The remaining 5% is occupied by the Murray River floodplain which includes 4 wetlands: Merreti; Woolpolool; Clover; and Woolpolool Swamp, which are part of the 30,600 hectare ‘Riverland’ Ramsar site.

 The Riverland Ramsar site was declared a wetland of international significance under the Ramsar Convention.

 Purpose

 The purpose of the reserve is the protection of "Listed Critical Habitat" for the black-eared miner bird species, in conjunction with both the Taylorville Station reserve and the Gluepot Reserve.
 The reserve, along with Taylorville Station, is also reported as being "important for the conservation of the nationally vulnerable malleefowl (Leipoa ocellata), the regionally vulnerable bush stone-curlew (Burhinus grallarius) and the nationally vulnerable southern bell frog (Litoria ramiformis)."
 The reserve is one of the "key components of the Riverland (formerly Bookmark) Biosphere Reserve."
 Calperum Station is sometimes referred to as Calperum Reserve.

 In 2011, the Calperum Mallee SuperSite was established at the reserve.
-This is part of Australian Flux Network Project, which monitors ecosystems and land restoration projects, and is run by a partnership between the Adelaide University and Australian Landscape Trust.
+This is part of Australian Flux Network Project, which monitors ecosystems and land restoration projects, and is run by a partnership between the University of Adelaide and Australian Landscape Trust.